Sphericity (graph theory)

-A graph of the vertices of a pentagon, realized as an intersection graph of disks in the plane.
-This is an example of a graph with sphericity 2, also known as a unit disk graph.
+A graph with sphericity 2: A space graph of the vertices of a pentagon, realized as the intersection graph of the unit 2-disks in the plane, centered on these points.
+This is also known as a unit disk graph.

-In graph theory, the sphericity of a graph is a graph invariant defined to be the smallest dimension of Euclidean space required to realize the graph as an intersection graph of unit spheres.
-The sphericity of a graph is a generalization of the boxicity and cubicity invariants defined by F.S.
-Roberts in the late 1960s.
-The concept of sphericity was first introduced by Hiroshi Maehara in the early 1980s.
+In the mathematical field of graph theory, the sphericity of a graph is a graph invariant defined to be the smallest dimension of Euclidean space required to realize the graph as the intersection graph of congruent spheres.
+The sphericity of a graph is one of several notions of graph dimension based on intersection graphs; others include boxicity and cubicity.
+The concept of sphericity was first introduced by Hiroshi Maehara in 1980 (and also used by Timothy F. Havel in 1982).

-Definition
+Definitions

+This article only considers undirected graphs, with finite and non-empty vertex sets, with no loop and no multiple edge.

-Let $G$ be a graph.
-Then the sphericity of $G$, denoted by $\operatorname{sph}(G)$, is the smallest integer $n$ such that $G$ can be realized as an intersection graph of unit spheres in $n$-dimensional Euclidean space $\mathbb R^n$.
+The sphericity of a graph $G$, denoted by $\operatorname{sph}(G)$, is the smallest integer $k \geq 0$ such that $G$ can be realized as the intersection graph of closed unit-diameter spheres, in the $k$-dimensional Euclidean space, $\mathbb{R}^k$.

 Sphericity can also be defined using the language of space graphs as follows.
-For a finite set of points in some $n$-dimensional Euclidean space, a space graph is built by connecting pairs of points with a line segment when their Euclidean distance is less than some specified constant.
-Then the sphericity of a graph $G$ is the minimum $n$ such that $G$ is isomorphic to a space graph in $\mathbb R^n$.
+For a finite set of points in the $k$-dimensional Euclidean space, a space graph $\mathbb G$ is built by connecting pairs of points with a line segment if and only if their Euclidean distance is less than some specified constant (called the adjacency limit of $\mathbb G$).

+Then, the sphericity of a graph $G$ is the minimum integer $k \geq 0$ such that $G$ is isomorphic to a space graph in $\mathbb{R}^k$.
+Indeed: A space graph in $k$-space is, as an abstract graph, nothing but the intersection graph of a family of equiradial $k$-disks in $k$-space.
+Remark: Maehara takes these disks to be open.
+(The final result is the same.)

+A space graph with sphericity 1, formed from a set of points on the real number line, by connecting pairs of points whose distance is at most 1.
+Also the intersection graph of the set of unit 1-disks, i.e. unit intervals, centered on the points.

-Graphs of sphericity 1 are known as unit interval graphs or indifference graphs.
-Graphs of sphericity 2 are known as unit disk graphs.
+Graphs of sphericity $1$ are known as unit interval graphs or indifference graphs.
+Graphs of sphericity $2$ are known as unit disk graphs.

-Bounds
+Values on certain graph classes, bounds

-The sphericity of certain graph classes can be computed exactly.
-The following sphericities were given by Maehara on page 56 of his original paper on the topic.
+The sphericity on certain graph classes can be computed exactly.
+The following sphericities were given by Maehara in his original paper on the topic ($n$ denotes the graph order).